osamaqarem/reactnative-fastlane-appcenter/README.md

 https://docs.fastlane.tools/advanced/other/#environment-variables

-## Issues
+## Issues/Suggestions

-If you face any problems following this guide, feel free to open an issue and I would love to try and help!
+If you have any suggestions or face any problems following this guide, please bring it up as an issue and I would love to try and help!

 ## Useful Links